-Iran's telecoms market has long been overlooked by international investors due to the limited opportunity for investment while international sanctions were in place and while many political leaders remained hostile to technologically advanced telecoms services.
-Despite limited opportunity and appetite for investment, Iran has a young, educated and tech-savvy population that is keen to access mobile and broadband services.
+Iran's telecoms market has long been overlooked by international investors due to limited opportunities resulting from sanctions imposed on the country.
+Many political leaders were hostile towards prospects of technologically advanced telecoms services.
+Despite this, Iran has a young, educated and tech-savvy population that is keen to access mobile and broadband services.
 In 2013, it overtook Egypt to become the largest mobile market in the Middle East and North Africa (MENA) region and is likely to experience further growth following the lifting of sanctions by the USA, UN and EU in January 2016.

-There are six players in Iran's mobile market, but MTN Irancell and Hamrahe Aval have an effective duopoly, controlling more than 95% over the last five years.
-Their established brands and much wider network coverage make it difficult for smaller players to succeed, particularly given the rising cost of importing network equipment following two devaluations and gradual depreciation of the Iranian Rial since 2012.
-MTN Irancell and Hamrahe Aval both invested heavily in deploying 3G/4G networks prior to receiving licences in August 2014, and have since continued to rapidly expand their networks to cater to huge pent-up demand for more advanced mobile data services.
+There are six players in Iran's mobile market, but MTN Irancell and Hamrahe Aval have an effective duopoly, controlling more than 95% of it over the last five years.
+Their established brands and much wider network coverage make it difficult for smaller players to succeed, particularly given rising costs of importing network equipment.
+This is in the wake of two devaluations and the gradual depreciation of the Iranian Rial since 2012.
+MTN Irancell and Hamrahe Aval invested heavily in deploying 3G/4G networks prior to receiving licences in August 2014, and have since continued to rapidly expand their networks to cater to huge pent-up demand for more advanced mobile data services.
 This is further entrenching their dominance of the mobile market.